JonYeb/RABIES/README.md

 # Resize And Batch ImagES (RABIES)

 This project provides a Python script to resize images and upload them to a Google Cloud Storage bucket.
 It includes instructions for setting up a virtual environment, managing dependencies, and configuring Google Cloud credentials.

+I made it to use with VRChat and its image loader which limits max resolution to 2000px.
+So I can have a static URL with changing pictures of group activites loaded into worlds.

 ---